offscale/cdd-python-gae/README.md

                             Python file to parse WebApp2 `class`es out of -o OUTPUT_FILE, --output-file OUTPUT_FILE
                             Empty file to generate FastAPI functions to --dry-run             Show what would be created; don't actually write to the filesystem.

+### `python -m cdd_gae ndb2sqlalchemy_migrator --help`

+    $ ndb2sqlalchemy_migrator
+    usage: python -m cdd_gae ndb2sqlalchemy_migrator [-h] --ndb-file NDB_FILE
+                                                     --sqlalchemy-file
+                                                     SQLALCHEMY_FILE
+                                                     --ndb-mod-to-import
+                                                     NDB_MOD_TO_IMPORT
+                                                     --sqlalchemy-mod-to-import
+                                                     SQLALCHEMY_MOD_TO_IMPORT -o
+                                                     OUTPUT_FOLDER [--dry-run]

+    optional arguments:
+      -h, --help            show this help message and exit --ndb-file NDB_FILE   Python file containing the NDB `class`es --sqlalchemy-file SQLALCHEMY_FILE
+                            Python file containing the NDB `class`es
+      --ndb-mod-to-import NDB_MOD_TO_IMPORT
+                            NDB module name that the entity will be imported from --sqlalchemy-mod-to-import SQLALCHEMY_MOD_TO_IMPORT
+                            SQLalchemy module name that the entity will be imported from
+      -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
+                            Empty folder to generate scripts that migrate from one NDB class to one SQLalchemy class
+      --dry-run             Show what would be created; don't actually write to the filesystem.